 July 11th is Fitness Day: Body, Mind, & Soul, sponsored by Livingston Pilates and Breathing Room Yoga.
 Join us for live demonstrations and learn proper techniques of breath and movement from these energizing studios.

 Curious about pilates?
 Livingston Pilates will be teaching 15-20 minute classes on the grass for you to try out throughout the event.

-World traveler and one-man band Brian Ernst will be playing upbeat acoustic music with a variety of instruments, sponsored by the Livingston Business Improvement District
+World traveler and one-man band Brian Ernst will be playing upbeat acoustic music with a variety of instruments, sponsored by the City of Livingston.

 The Farmers Market will be open for business on the 4th of July!

 Independence Day will see Doc Tari, a one-man band playing traditional American music and original compositions using acoustic and electric guitars, harmonica, foot-pedal drums, and vocals, sponsored by the Livingston Business Improvement District.